gisinnovationmy/RandomPointsonLines/README.md

 Random Points on Lines... designed for efficiency and ease of use.

+Random Points on Lines... is a user-friendly dialog interface to select the line layer and specify the number of random points.

+The resulting random points are added as a new memory layer with additional attributes, including coordinates in both the layer's CRS (XCoord_, YCoord_) and the project's CRS (XCoordProjCRS, YCoordProjCRS), as well as a distance field (Distance) indicating the distance from the start of the line to the point location.

+The points are customized with a size of 2.3 and a red color for better visualization.

 The extension is available from the official repository [QGIS plugins page](https://plugins.qgis.org/plugins/).

 Use the QGIS Plugins menu to install the Random Points on Lines...
 [QGIS manual](https://docs.qgis.org/3.34/en/docs/user_manual/plugins/plugins.html).